 Where can I bet on sports in AZ?

-Not only will you be able to place bets via online sportsbook apps, but there are a number of brick-and-mortar sportsbooks and casinos that will offer in-person betting when AZ sports betting launches on September 9, 2021.
+Not only can you place bets via online sportsbook apps, but there are also a number of brick-and-mortar sportsbooks and casinos that offer in-person betting

 Are daily fantasy sports legal to play in AZ?